mrkmg/node-streambeans/README.md

     const fileWriteStream = createWriteStream("./out.file");
     const beans = createStreamBeans(fileReadStream, fileWriteStream);

+You can also use this with an `objectMode` stream as well.
+Instead of counting bytes, it will count the total objects and objects per second.

+    const beans = new StreamBeans({objectMode: true});
+    // or
+    const beans = createStreamBeans(inStream, outStream, {objectMode: true});

 The `toHuman` function will format the raw data (in bytes) into something more understandable for human consumption.